 - The only really integrated neighbourhood where rich rub shoulders with poor

-- Lively bar scenes on Bartolome Mitre and on the intersection of Ciudadela and Canelones streets.
+- Lively bar scenes on Bartolome Mitre and around the intersection of Ciudadela and Canelones streets.

 - May feel deserted on Saturday after 2pm when most businesses close, Sundays and evenings – you need to have a plan (see “antidote” below)

 - The area around the port –like port areas all over the world– is dodgy after dusk.
-Simple solution: if you need to go there, take a cab, they are cheap
+Simple solution: if you need to go there, take a cab or ride-share (Uber, Cabify), they are cheap

 A smart upper-middle class residential barrio on the rambla.